 Buying Tips & Info

 Generally speaking, the weight of a magnetic rower or any piece of fitness equipment provides a big clue to the overall quality and stability of the thing.
-The heavier the better.
-The rower doesn’t need to be built like a tank but for a decent one, we hope to see a weight of over 50lb, 80-100lb being ideal.
+The heavier, the better.
+The rower doesn’t need to be built like a tank, but for a decent one, we hope to see a weight of over 50lb, 80-100lb being ideal.

-A heavier machine does make moving the rower that much harder, but I’d much rather have a well-built, stable rower than a lightweight one that moves all over the place and breaks within 6 months.
+A heavier machine does make moving the rower that much harder, but I’d much rather have a well-built, stable rower than a lightweight one that moves all over the place and breaks within six months.

-Most rowers come with built-in transport wheels and some even fold for storage making moving and storing that much easier.
+Most rowers come with built-in transport wheels, and some even fold for storage, making moving and storing that much easier.

 And if you’re still having trouble with the rower moving, try buying a specially designed rower anti-slip mat, which you can place under the rower, a few dollars from Amazon.

-You will find most entry-level rowers are supplied with a basic monitor, they usually track strokes, strokes per minute, distance, times and calories.
-Although basic, some stats are helpful to track, they allow you to set goals as you progress.
+You will find most entry-level rowers are supplied with a basic monitor.
+They usually track strokes, strokes per minute, distance, times, and calories.
+Although basic, some stats are helpful to track.
+They allow you to set goals as you progress.

-What we do find with some basic monitors is they lack a distance setting which can be very disappointing, make sure at the least your monitor has a distance setting and that it is tracked in km not miles as many track in miles.
+What we do find with some basic monitors is they lack a distance setting which can be very disappointing, make sure at the least your monitor has a distance setting and that it is tracked in km not miles as many tracks in miles.

-And also worth mentioning is calorie count, on basic monitors, the calorie count will be inaccurate, they have no way of knowing your weight or measuring pulse, etc. If you want an accurate measurement you will need to spend more and buy a rower with advanced monitor and heart rate receiver.
+And also worth mentioning is calorie count, on basic monitors, the calorie count will be inaccurate, they have no way of knowing your weight or measuring pulse, etc. If you want an accurate measurement, you will need to spend more and buy a rower with an advanced monitor and heart rate receiver.